-Midwives commit to teaching, supervising and assessing students and other midwives in order to develop the midwifery workforce across all contexts of practice.
+Nurses commit to teaching, supervising and assessing students and other nurses in order to develop the nursing workforce across all contexts of practice.

-Teaching and supervising 5.1
+5.1 Teaching and supervising

-It is the responsibility of all midwives to create opportunities for midwifery students and midwives under supervision to learn, as well as benefit from oversight and feedback.
-In their teaching and supervisor roles,
+It is the responsibility of all nurses to create opportunities for nursing students and nurses under supervision to learn, as well as benefit from oversight and feedback.
+In their teaching and supervisor roles, nurses must:

-- a. seek to develop the skills, attitudes and practices of an effective teacher and/or supervisor - b. reflect on the ability, competence and learning needs of each student or midwife who they teach or supervise and plan teaching and supervision activities accordingly, and - c. avoid, where possible, any potential conflicts of interest in teaching or supervision relationships that may impair objectivity or interfere with the supervised person's learning outcomes or experience.
+- a. seek to develop the skills, attitudes and practices of an effective teacher and/or supervisor - b. reflect on the ability, competence and learning needs of each student or nurse who they teach or supervise and plan teaching and supervision activities accordingly, and - c. avoid, where possible, any potential conflicts of interest in teaching or supervision relationships that may impair objectivity or interfere with the supervised person's learning outcomes or experience.
 This includes, for example, not supervising somebody with whom they have a pre-existing non-professional relationship.

-Assessing colleagues and students 5.2
+5.2 Assessing colleagues and students

 Assessing colleagues and students is an important part of making sure that the highest standard of practice is achieved across the profession.
-In assessing the competence and performance of colleagues or students, midwives must:
+In assessing the competence and performance of colleagues or students, nurses must:

-- a. be honest, objective, fair, without bias and constructive, and not put women at risk of harm by inaccurate and inadequate assessment, and - b. provide accurate and justifiable information promptly, and include all relevant information when giving references or writing reports about colleagues.
+be honest, objective, fair, without bias and constructive, and not put people at risk of harm by inaccurate and inadequate assessment, and b. provide accurate and justifiable information promptly, and include all relevant information when giving references or writing reports about colleagues.